20 cities with water shortage

 There are numerous political, social, and economic causes and consequences of water scarcity that can be attributed to the particular system of water management throughout the island, to Cuba’s political climate, and to its economic fragility.

 To cope with scarcity, the government employs a strategy of rationing water in urban areas, oftentimes forcing city dwellers to find ways to cope with infrequent water deliveries.
 Stark discrepancies can be observed in the distribution of water in Havana.
-In the worst of cases, households must wait several weeks for water to be available via the underground aqueduct, and many people struggle to devise mechanisms for storing enough of it.
+In the worst of cases, households must wait several weeks for the water to be available via the underground aqueduct, and many people struggle to devise mechanisms for storing enough of it.

 18. Casablanca, Morocco (7 million people)